anoukB/tutorial_from_tracking_to_posture_dynamics_temp/README.md

 # tutorial_from_posture_to_dynamics
 $\textit{Tutorial for quantitative analysis of tracking data from PCA to transition matrix clustering.}$

-Welcome !
+Welcome!

 Thank you for being here.

 $\textbf{Goal}$: This tutorial is about quantitative, dynamical systems-inspired analysis of tracking data.
-Rather than a complete, ready-made recipe for unsupervised behavior quantification, this pipeline aims at informed exploration of a dataset within a theoretical framework.
+Rather than a complete, ready-made recipe for unsupervised behavior quantification, this pipeline aims at the informed exploration of a dataset within a theoretical framework.
 We hope to be as explicit as possible about theoretical ideas, their practical implementation, and their underlying assumptions about the data.

 $\textbf{Content}$: We will analyze tracking data from Irina Korshok's experiment made at the Okinawa Institute of Science and Technology on a freely crawling Drosophila Melanogaster larva.
 The tutorial is split into three parts.
 - Part 1- PCA: Dimensionality reduction of the dataset with principal component analysis.